FabricioLince/BehaviourEsolang/README.md

 The NUMBER can be converted to integer (i.e. discard the decimal part) using Length operator `#` before it.

-It can be evaluated to BOOLEAN False with Negator `~` before it.
+It can be evaluated to BOOLEAN False with Inverter `~` before it.

 It can be evaluated as non-zero with Execute `!` before it, this evaluates to BOOLEAN False when zero, BOOLEAN True otherwise.